5j9/wikitextparser/README.rst

     >>> import wikitextparser as wtp

 WikiTextParser can detect sections, parser functions, templates, wiki links, external links, arguments, tables, wiki lists, and comments in your wikitext.
-The following sections are quick of some of these functionalities.
+The following sections are a quick overview of some of these functionalities.

 You may also want to have a look at the test modules for more examples and probable pitfalls (expected failures).